Avaray/stable-diffusion-simple-wildcards/src/README.md

 <details>
 <summary>Show extra info</summary>

+### Extra info

-Most likely, after installing the extension, you'll need to restart Stable Diffusion (or the [rented server instance](https://cloud.vast.ai/?ref_id=62878&creator_id=42512&name=null)) for the extension to work correctly. **A simple reload of WebUI may not be sufficient ❗️❗️❗️**
+Most likely, after installing the extension, you'll need to restart Stable Diffusion (or the [rented server instance](https://cloud.vast.ai/?ref_id=62878&creator_id=42512&name=null)) for the extension to work correctly. **A simple reload of WebUI may not be sufficient**.
+You can easily check if the extension works by generating an image.
+If the keyword `colors` appears where you used `__colors__` wildcard, it means something is wrong.

 If you installed the extension using the [Provisioning Script](https://github.com/ai-dock/stable-diffusion-webui/blob/main/config/provisioning/default.sh) from [AI-Dock](https://github.com/ai-dock/stable-diffusion-webui), a restart will not be necessary 👌